mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/module2.rst

 5. Paula can turn on blocking for her application, this will remove the Domain Names in the ASM policy and enforment will be applied.

-.. note:: For more information about ASM enforcement mode, read following article https://support.f5.com/csp/article/K67438310
+For more information about ASM enforcement mode, read following article https://support.f5.com/csp/article/K67438310

 .. toctree::
    :maxdepth: 1